STUDENT RESOURCE PAGE

-2. Make a list of 2 colleagues, 2 potential non profit partners, and two donors that you can share this working project proposal with.
-Make an appointment with 1 of them.
+2. Make a list of 2 colleagues, 2 potential NGO partners, and two donors who have expertise in adaptation that you can share this working project proposal with.
+Make appointments with 1 of them.

 2. We will polish this family of documents by including the constructive feedback, and by making sure that the docs are absolutely parallel to each other.
-We will then carefully print them out and make an appointment with a donor to present your project.
+We will then carefully print them out, spiral bind them, and make an appointment with a donor to present your project.